IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 The task for the Internet community is to ensure that applications are able to use the strong crypto and other mitigations already available- and that these are properly implemented and commonly turned on.
-Some of this work will require architectural changes to applications, e. g., in order to limit the information that is exposed to servers.
+Some of this work will require architectural changes to applications, e.g., in order to limit the information that is exposed to servers.
 In many other cases, however, the need is simply to make the best use we can of the cryptographic tools we have.